InnoxiumTech/CandorManager/README.md

 # CandorManager
 A new breed of mod manager

+# Thanks
+I would like to say thank you right away to the following people:

+CGJennings -> https://github.com/CGJennings/jar-loader - Allowing me to load modules from external jars

 # What is Candor?
 Candor aims to be a mod manager that will remove the need for a new separate manager for every game.